vannguyengd/gooddata-ui/website/versioned_docs/version-5.0.0/15_props__drillable_item.md

 original_id: drillable_item
 ---

 You can enable eventing and drilling in a vizualization.
 Drilling is the process of 'zooming in' on a single measure value by filtering out all other data and breaking that value across a new attribute of interest.
-See [Drilling into Reports](https://help.gooddata.com/display/doc/Drilling+into+Reports).

 To turn on eventing and drilling, specify at least one drillableItem.